 The unspectacular entrance to the vast-spread cave system is right near the ocean.
 The gate keeper gave us head torches, a few selfies and off we went inside the pitch-dark cavern.
 Soon our lamps revealed the most fascinating patterns on the walls made of salt of minerals.
 At one point, a salt dome could only be reached by gliding on your belly through a 30cm wide gap.
 We all looked at each other.
 The Dutch just shook their heads, I said “I go for it”, so Bahman had to join me, mumbling something about having been in the Iranian army and not being afraid of anything.
 I am still impressed by my courage when I look at these photos.
 The network pf caves is several km long, but we only visited Cave #1 which is open to the public but for visiting Cave #3 you must obtain permission from the Geopark Management.

-Rushing to a New Year’s Eve Party
+Rushing to a New Year’s Eve Party 100km away

 The Shabhaye Talai Restaurant is right on the beach and shortly before midnight a good cheerful crowd was awaiting the New Year.
 Like for Nowruz, or the Iranian New Year people sent off wish lanterns into the black night.
 Needless to say, I wanted to do so as well.
 But it was not as easy as it looked and worried bystanders probably feared I would go up in flames.
 Well, I managed and the thing finally sailed off int the the Strait of Hormuz.
 I was truly happy to be a part of such a nice crowd, although it was strange to party into the New Year without alcohol.
 Some women started dancing, but were told to stop (which I only learned after talking to Annelie), so a handsome guy took over the dancing bit.
 1st of January I woke to find out that all communication lines had been cut by the Iranian government, all of them.
 Continued demonstrations on the mainland led to closing down the internet.
 Not even the telephone was working.
-Next days I back online, but I refrained from posting my experience until I had left Iran.
+Next day I was back online, but I refrained from posting this experience until I had left Iran.

 Beach Bumming in Qeshm City